UVicNotes/CSC-106/Notes/Lecture/8-Software-Dev-&-Software-Eng.md

 #### Continuous Integration

-* Every progremmas has their own version of the code, which they work on on their own computer.
+* Every programmers has their own version of the code, which they work on on their own computer.
 * Changes are synchronized with a version control program like git
 * Programmers integrate code changes often, even several times a day